-If you own the bin, then the theft needs to be reported to the police.
+If you own the general waste bin, then the theft needs to be reported to the police.
 You can do this by calling 101 or, if you head to the website of your local police force, you’ll be able to submit the incident via an online form instead.

 Bear in mind that the police don’t have the resources available to look into every small theft though; the chances are you won’t get your waste container returned to you, but it’s still important that the police are aware of all thefts in the area.

-If your bin is provided by your local council, a housing association, or a waste management company, then you’ll need to get in touch with them and report it missing.
+If your garden bin is provided by your local council, a housing association, or a waste management company, then you’ll need to get in touch with them and report it missing.

 If the container was provided by the council, check on their website for full details; there’s usually an online form to submit your request.

 Some councils will charge for a replacement bin, and some won’t.
 However, delivery times can vary wildly depending on current demand, so be prepared to wait a while for your replacement.

 If a wheelie bin you personally own gets stolen, then you’ll, unfortunately, need to order a new one.